SimplyBuilt/SimonSays/README.md

 ### Roleable

 First, we need to define roles.
-Generally speaking roles will exist on either User models or on relationship models (like a through model linking a User to another resource).
+Generally speaking roles will exist on either "User" models or on relationship models (like a through model linking a User to another resource).

 Here's a quick example: